Ladrillo/pull_requests_app/README.md

 ### URL Parameters

 - `repo` URL of GitHub repo.
 It will respond with a 422 on incorrect format, or 404 on not found.
 - `limit` between 1 and 100.
-It will default to 1 for any other value.
+It will default to 1 for values outside the range.
 - `page` between 1 and 100.
-It will default to 1 for any other value.
+It will default to 1 for values outside the range.

 ### Features